 Marilou Sarrut is currently achieving a Master’s Degree in Social Anthropology and Ethnology at the School for Higher Education in Social Sciences (EHESS).
 She graduated in 2017 with a bachelor of Sciences and Humanities studies from the University of Aix-Marseille (France), after a six-month exchange at Uppsala University (Sweden).
 She speaks English and French.
 Marilou has a vivid interest in the field of migration, more specifically on political and legal issues related to asylum law and procedures applicable in France.
 She has also been working in other capacities on climate change and cancer research.
 Currently, she is conducting fieldwork with the Centre d’accueil et d’orientation (State-run housing and orientation facility for asylum seekers) in a rural area in the south of France.
 In addition, she provides legal support and assistance to asylum seekers through her pro bono work with the French association La Cimade.

 Dasha Kuts is a consultant specialized in due diligence, knowledge exchange/digital strategy and community/ network.
 She provides support on strategy and project management.
 She is

 Damien Priest is a video producer, director of photography and editor.
-He provides support on communication, outreach and dissemination approaches.
-He is based in Gothenburg, Sweden.
+Former TV journalist, he provides support on communication and media relations, outreach and dissemination